-- Bibbidi Bobbidi

 Renowned architect Robert A.M.
 Stern envisioned Disney's BoardWalk as a "village across the water," a respite for tired tourists who wanted some time away from the frenetic pace of the theme parks.
 He modeled the area after turn-of-the-century seaside towns in the Mid-Atlantic and New England.
 Architectural touches remind visitors of Cape May, N.J., but there's a slightly Coney Island feel to the Boardwalk area itself.

 Anchoring the entertainment complex, which opened in 1996, are the BoardWalk Inn and Villas resorts.
 Across Crescent Lake are Disney's Yacht and Beach Club resorts, and a short distance in the other direction are the Walt Disney World Swan and Dolphin Resorts.
 The proximity of these various resorts and their attendant amenities (restaurants, shops, pools), coupled with walkways to Epcot and Disney's Hollywood Studios, make the BoardWalk a very appealing and easily accessible location.

 RESTAURANTS AND LOUNGES abound in the Boardwalk and Epcot resort area with everything from intimate dinners for two, or large-crowd fun.

 (You can find menus for the restaurants listed by following the links on their names.)

-Interested to relax after dinner?, you might want to stop by the BoardWalk Inn's Belle Vue Lounge, a quiet spot with overstuffed furniture and antique radios playing old-time radio dramas (which also offers a light breakfast in the mornings).
-There are also other lounges located in the nearby Epcot Area resorts, such as the Crew's Cup Lounge in the Yacht Club, and Martha's Vineyard in the Beach Club.
+Interested to relax after dinner?
+You might want to stop by the BoardWalk Inn's Belle Vue Lounge, a quiet spot with overstuffed furniture and antique radios playing old-time radio dramas (which also offers a light breakfast in the mornings).
+There are also other lounges located in the nearby Epcot Area resorts, such as the Crew's Cup Lounge (open for lunch and dinner) in the Yacht Club, and Martha's Vineyard in the Beach Club.

 If all you want is a light snack, try the BoardWalk Bakery, with sweet rolls and sandwiches, or the Boardwalk Pizza Window.
 There are also a number of kiosks with typical BoardWalk fare, such as cheese fries and chili dogs!